 Want to build a successful career in business?
 Start with a solid background in business basics.
 Business is a multi-dimensional career that demands many skills–a knack for numbers, a talent for organization, good people sense and personal initiative.
 The Business certificate program provides a foundational level of knowledge and skills and business practices, from accounting and human resources to computers, economics and marketing.
 Move into the workforce quickly as an accounting clerk, management trainee, administrative assistant, financial officer or sales representative.

-There are available seats for the online delivery and at the Saskatoon campus.
+There are available seats for the online delivery.

 View the Business program page for more information.